shopsys/shopsys/UPGRADE-14.0.md

 # UPGRADING FROM 13.x to 14.0.1

+> We highly recommend to update directly to version 14.0.1 and not to separate the upgrade process to 14.0.0 and then 14.0.1 as several possible problems were solved there.

 The releases of Shopsys Platform adhere to the [Backward Compatibility Promise](https://docs.shopsys.com/en/latest/contributing/backward-compatibility-promise/) to make the upgrades to new versions easier and help long-term maintainability.

 ## Recommended way of upgrading